4n4nk3/TinkererShell/README.md

 # TinkererShell
 A simple reverse shell written in python just for fun.
-Actually it supports Windows and Linux OS and integrates some basic functionalities like keylogging, sending collected data via email and AES encrypted communications.
+Actually it supports Windows and Linux OS and integrates some basic features like keylogging and AES encrypted communications.

 ### Supported operating systems: